Did you know The Gambia offers some fantastic opportunities for school group travel? Let us tell you more...

 - Knowledgeable in-resort team providing 24-hour support

 Here’s a non-subject specific school group trip idea to give you more information of what a school trip to The Gambia could look like…

 Day 1: Flight, leisure time

-Day 2: Six Tours in One - an off-the-beaten-track adventure following the coast and uncovering the Gambian way of life, including a visit to Kachikally Crocodile Pool, a walk around Serrekunda Market, watching local beach wrestling and a walk around Tanji Fishing Village.
+Day 2: Six Tours in One - an off-the-beaten-track adventure following the coast and uncovering the Gambian way of life, including a visit to Kachikally Crocodile Pool, a walk around Serrekunda Market, enjoy a delicious lunch at Paradise Beach and a walk around Tanji Fishing Village.

 Kachikally Crocodile Pool